-We now come back to situations where we pull on a flap, but this time with only one crack.
-We start with a sheet held on its boundaries (or adhering on a flat substrate), that is cut along a particular path: a circle plus a curved line (as in Fig. 8a).
-This defines a flap (Fig. 8b) that can be pulled perpendicularly to the plane of the sheet.
+(figure 1.9-b) that can be pulled perpendicularly to the plane of the sheet.
 The crack should therefore propagate perpendicularly to the pulled fold, as we have seen before.
-But as the crack propagates, the geometry of the flap evolves in a more complex way: the fold rotates progressively (Fig. 8d), so that the crack tip follows a spiraling trajectory (Romero et al. 2013) (Fig. 8f).
+But as the crack propagates, the geometry of the flap evolves in a more complex way : the fold rotates progressively (figure 1.9-d), so that the crack tip follows a spiraling trajectory (figure 1.9-f).

-Spiral patterns are sometimes observed in the fracture of strained film bonded to a substrate: converging spirals are reported in drying layer (Argon 1959; Dillard et al. 1994; Leung et al. 2001; Néda et al. 2002; Xiaa and Hutchinson 2000) when the material debonds from the substrate.
-Diverging fracturing spirals are sometimes observed (Lebental 2007; Meyer et al. 2004; Sendova and Willi 2003; Wan et al. 2009) in similar systems, where stresses are due to the film deposition process.
+Spiral patterns are sometimes observed in the fracture of strained film bonded to a substrate: converging spirals are reported in drying layer [40, 41, 42, 43, 44] when the material debonds from the substrate.
+Another different morphology is the diverging spiral crack observed in however similar systems [45, 46, 47, 48] where stresses are due to the deposition of the films.
 However in both cases the spirals seem to be archimedian, with the radius decreasing or increasing by a specific characteristic distance at each turn.
 Fracture propagation is due to residual tensile stresses, so that he loading is also completely different from the tearing situation studied here.

 Following the inextensible fabric model, the evolution of the fold can be deduced from simple geometry.
 We first look for the points which stay fixed in an inextensible sheet with clamped boundaries when a given continuous line is cut.
 All the points of a segment joining two fixed points are fixed: they cannot be displaced in any direction without changing the length of the segment.
 But this argument does not hold if the segment intersects the crack trajectory because the material segment is not continuous.
-The area swept by all segments joining two points of the boundary without intersecting the cut line is therefore the region which is rigidly fixed.
-The remaining points are not rigidly linked to the boundary,8 and are free to move out-of plane.
+The area swept by all segments joining two points of the boundary that do not intersect the cut line is therefore an area which is rigidly fixed.
+The remaining points are not rigidly linked to the boundary, and are free to move out-of plane.
 This is the flap region, which can also be defined as the set of segments joining any two points of the cut line, i.e. the convex hull of the cut line.

-For example on Fig. 8, the flap corresponds to the convex hull of the previous cut (in grey on drawings on the left).
-The advancing front of this convex hull is the pulled fold (orange line), a segment which starts on the advancing crack tip, and ends tangentially to the cut line at point T (drawn in orange).
+Indeed on figure 1.9, the flap region does correspond to the convex hull of the previous cut (in grey on drawings on the left).
+The advancing front of this convex hull is the pulled fold (in dotted blue line), a segment which starts on the advancing crack, and ends tangentially to the cut line at point T (drawn in orange).

-Consider the height z of the 3D structure on Fig. 9 obtained when the operator pulls upward on the tip of the flap.
-Because the sheet is considered infinitely flexible, z is simply the distance between the pulling point and the line along which the flap is fixed (the advancing front, also denoted pulled fold, in orange) measured along the cut flap: this is the length of the shortest curve drawn along the flap that links the tip to the front (in red on Fig. 9).
-The distance z is therefore the length of the path from the pulling point to point T. Under loading by the operator, this curved line becomes straights, causing the complex three-dimensional structure bent around it (at no energetic cost in this model).
+Consider the height z of the 3D structure on figure 1.10 obtained when the operator pulls on the tip of the flap.
+Because the sheet is considered infinitely flexible, z is simply the distance between the pulling point and the line along which the flap is fixed (the advancing front, also denoted pulled fold, in orange) measured along the cut flap: this is the length of the shortest curve drawn along the flap that links the tip to the front (in red on figure 1.10).
+The distance z is therefore the length of the path from the pulling point to point T. Under loading by the operator, this curved line becomes straights, causing the complex three-dimensional structure bent around it at no energetic cost in this model.